This is the rest of Flor’s letter to Lad shortly after he left Venezuela to go home.

 Everyone around here is fine and sends you best regards.
 The Leander’s Tiny is going to have pups.
 I don’t think she’s too happy about the whole thing, either.

 I had better sign off now, as I have some more letters to write, among them to Joe Kelley, and one to Bishop’s wife, at his request, giving her an idea what she should bring (and believe me that’s going to be a whopper).

 Martin joins me in sending Cecilia and your folks best regards (even if we don’t know them, we’ve heard so much about them from you) and for yourself the very best of luck and don’t forget us, even if you do go in the Army.

-Tomorrow, a few other letters from friends and then a letter from Grandpa to his three boys in Alaska.
+Thursday and Friday will be a two-part letter from Grandpa to his boys in Alaska.